Chapter 13: Flight Simulation

 E&S holds many CG related patents.
 In the late 1980s, they threatened a number of workstation manufacturers with patent infringement for a number of technologies, most notably clipping.

 The following was excerpted from the E&S history page.
-(A more recent history can be found on their current website at http://www.es.com/About/History.html )
+(A more recent history can be found on the Funding Universe website at http://www.fundinguniverse.com/company-histories/evans-sutherland-computer-corporation-history/ )

 “For more than 30 years, Evans & Sutherland has been the power behind the scenes, providing complete visualization solutions for a wide variety of applications.
 Whether it’s for training simulation, education, entertainment, or business, E&S creates the technology that makes it come alive.